TimeWarpEngineering/timewarp-state/Source/TimeWarp.State.Analyzer/TimeWarpStateActionAnalyzer.md

 - **Severity**: Info
 - **Category**: Debug
 - **Description**: Provides debug information during analyzer execution.
 Useful for troubleshooting and development.

+## Diagnostic Rules

+### TW0001: Action Must Be Nested in State
+- **Severity**: Error
+- **Title**: TimeWarp.State Action should be a nested type of its State
+- **Description**: TimeWarp.State Actions should be nested types of their corresponding States.
+- **Message Format**: The Action '{0}' is not a nested type of its State

+### TWD001: Debug Information
+- **Severity**: Info
+- **Category**: Debug
+- **Description**: Provides debug information during analyzer execution.
+Useful for troubleshooting and development.
+- **Usage**: Not intended for end users

+## Implementation Details

+The analyzer:
+1. Registers for syntax node analysis of:
+  - Class declarations
+  - Record declarations
+  - Struct declarations

+2. For each type declaration, it:
+  - Checks if the type implements `IAction` (directly or through inheritance)
+  - Verifies the type is not abstract
+  - Ensures the type is nested within a class implementing `IState`

+## Key Methods

+- `Initialize`: Sets up the analyzer configuration and registers syntax node actions
+- `AnalyzeTypeDeclaration`: Main analysis logic for type declarations
+- `ImplementsIAction`: Recursively checks if a type implements IAction
+- `IsNestedInIState`: Verifies if the type is nested within an IState implementation

 ## Valid Code Examples